weproud/hello-nextjs-15-bolierplate-by-kiro/src/lib/cache/IMPLEMENTATION_SUMMARY.md

 ## Overview

-Comprehensive caching system implemented for the LagomPath development environment with multiple layers of caching strategies, performance optimization, and monitoring capabilities.
+Comprehensive caching system implemented for the development environment with multiple layers of caching strategies, performance optimization, and monitoring capabilities.

 ## Architecture